10 Habits That Boost OKR Completion by 40-60%

 7 Mins read

-10 Habits That Lift OKR Completion Rates by 40-60% (Backed by Data)
+10 Habits That Boost OKR Completion by 40-60%

 When we looked closer, the difference between average and top-performing teams became obvious.
-The best performers - those hitting 70%+ of their OKRs - aren’t working more hours or setting easier goals.
-They’ve just built the right habits.
+The best performers — those hitting 70%+ of their OKRs — aren't working more hours or setting easier goals.
+They've just built the right habits.
+And those habits are linked to 40–60% higher completion rates.

-Here’s where most teams fall short… and how to fix it.
+Here's where most teams fall short — and how to fix it.

 This article is a preview of our upcoming 2025 OKR Benchmark Report.
 We’re sharing early insights from 200+ teams so you can see what separates average results from top performance.